 Contribution: the need to give and make a difference in the world in a positive way

-Being aware of your needs will empower you with the ability to understand what motivates you and make better choices to actually fulfill your most important needs.
+Being aware of your needs will empower you with the ability to understand what motivates you and make better choices to actually fulfil your most important needs.
+Which is why we have created a Free guide to help you explore your own Core Human Needs in more detail

 In our guide, we’ll explore these core human needs in more detail and help you determine which ones are most important to you.
 Once you know your most important needs, you can also determine some of your strengths and weakness and use this knowledge to make better decisions!